vsanthanam/SafariUI/Sources/SafariView/SafariView.docc/SafariView.md

 The library contains a single `View`-conforming struct, also named `SafariView`, as well as several view modifiers used to control the appearance, behavior and presentation of a ``SafariView/SafariView``

+- Note: In Mac apps built with Mac Catalyst, SafariView launches the default web browser instead of displaying a modal window.
+SafariView is not compatible with macOS, tvOS, or watchOS.

 ## Topics

 ### Views